-Managing secure tokens and volume ownership for macOS
+Understanding secure tokens and volume ownership on macOS

 Understanding secure tokens

 On Mac computers with certain hard drive formats (macOS 10.13 or later), encryption keys are not created until a user is created, a password is set, or the first user logs in.
 This implementation is known as a secure token.
 For devices with macOS 11 or later, the system automatically grants a secure token to the very first user created on the Mac.
-This account is the Colby support account.
+This is typically the Colby ITS support account.
+Subsequent user accounts that are logged into the computer should also be granted a secure token.

 Volume Ownership